What are food allergens?

 Understanding food allergens is crucial for anyone affected by allergies or working within the food industry.

-Allergens are substances that can trigger an immune response in certain individuals.
-Often, they are proteins found in our environment.
-The immune system's role is to protect the body against harmful entities, such as bacteria and viruses.
-However, in some people, the immune system mistakenly identifies benign substances as threats.
-With foodstuffs, this misidentification can produce antibodies called immunoglobulin E (IgE), intended to neutralise the perceived threat.
+Allergens are specific substances that can provoke an immune response in susceptible individuals, often comprising proteins that naturally occur in the environment.
+The primary role of the immune system is to safeguard the body from harmful agents, such as bacteria, viruses, and toxins.
+However, in certain individuals, the immune system mistakenly identifies harmless substances, including specific foods, as threats.
+This misidentification leads to the production of antibodies known as immunoglobulin E (IgE), which are intended to neutralise these perceived dangers.

-Understanding these symptoms and their potential severity underscores the importance of being prepared to address them effectively.
-Familiarity with the signs of an allergic reaction enables quicker, more decisive action, potentially mitigating more serious health consequences.
+A comprehensive understanding of the potential symptoms and their severity underscores the importance of being prepared to address allergic reactions effectively.
+Familiarity with the signs of an allergic reaction enables quicker, more decisive interventions, potentially reducing the likelihood of serious health consequences.
+Food allergen training will equip individuals with the knowledge and resources they need to navigate their allergies with greater confidence and safety.

 - 1. Cereals containing gluten